oracle-livelabs/adb/choose-json-adventure/data-load-rdbms/data_load_rdbms.md

        and a.time."Month Name" = 'June'
        and a.time.Year = '2010';
     </copy>
-    ````
+    ```

     Or we could just use the "Label" item:

-    ````
+    ```sql
     <copy>
     select a.statistics
       from airportdelays a
      where a.airportcode = 'SFO'
        and a.time.Label = '2010/06';
     </copy>
-    ````
+    ```

     In either instance, we see we can traverse down the JSON with the Dot-Notation.

-3. We can also use analytical functions such as sum using the Dot-Notation as well.
+3. We can also use analytical functions such as `sum` using the Dot-Notation as well.
 Very helpful for creating charts and graphs on this data for reporting purposes.
 For this example, we are going to add up (sum) the number of minutes delayed for each airport across this entire dataset and group by airport:

-    ```
+    ```sql
     select a.name,
         sum(a.statistics."Minutes Delayed".Carrier) "Minutes Delayed" from airportdelays a group by a.name
     order by a.name;
     ```

 ### **Part 2 - SQL/JSON Path Expressions**